fifteenhex/buildroot_unitv2/README.md

   - Cups of tea.
   - SNANDer from my fork - https://github.com/fifteenhex/SNANDer/tree/mstar

+## Building

+  - Use the prebuilt binaries first
+  - cloning this repo and running `make` should produce bootable images but it will take 1 hour+ the first time.

 ## Flashing

 ### Flashing GCIS.bin, IPL.bin, u-boot spl and ubi